 Videos are to marketing campaigns what a catalyst is to chemical reactions - a performance booster.

 Videos are the new cool.
-Whether it is social media or e-learning, we all rely on them to get information.
-Don’t we?
+Whether it is social media or e-learning, we all rely on them to get information, – don’t we?

 So, if you’re an email marketer looking for reasons and methods to add videos to your emails, then you’ve come the right way because, in this article, we have mentioned why, how, and when you should embed videos in your emails.
-So, let’s get started.

 You sure will!

-2. Helps in Understanding
+Helps in understanding

 Word around the street is that videos have become everyone’s new favorite teacher.
 They help us in processing information better and remember it for longer.

 So it’s a great idea to add videos in your emails to explain a new feature or to introduce products.
 Additionally, a video can answer the queries of your customers as well.

-Before You Select A Video, Remember:
+Before You Select a Video, Remember: